cnapole/JsonFileWriteReadTwincat/ReadMe.md

-# JSON file creation and variable read from JSON
+# JSON file creation and variable read from JSON in Twincat 3

 Goal: how to create a JSON file and read the objects afterwards